atbcb/usab-uswds/_pages/about/policy/p-ra.md

 In order for the Access Board to ensure compliance with these Procedures and the Rehabilitation Act, the supervisor will complete the “Reasonable Accommodation Information Reporting” Form (Appendix C) within 5 business days of issuing the decision.
 Once completed, all documentation will be transferred to the Director of Administrationto be maintainedin a secure file of reasonable accommodation records, separate from employee personnel files and in compliance with [System of Records Notice USAB.001](https://www.federalregister.gov/d/2021-24907).

-Employees and applicants may track the process of their request for reasonable accommodation bycontacting their supervisor or the Director of Administration (for applicants) and requesting astatus update.
+Employees and applicants may track the process of their request for reasonable accommodation by contacting their supervisor or the Director of Administration (for applicants) and requesting astatus update.

 ## 12. Relation of Procedures to Statutory Claims